m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 **Architecture, layers and functionalities.** So, the functionalities in the network architecture are implemented by dividing the architectural model into layers.
 Each layer offers different services.

 **An analogy.** An analogy we can use to explain a layered architecture is the airline system.
-Let’s look first at the actions that a passenger needs to take to move from the origin to the destination place.
+Let's look first at the actions that a passenger needs to take to move from the origin to the destination place.
 The passenger purchases the ticket, checks the bags, goes through the gates and after the plane takes off, the passenger travels on the plane to their final destination.
 At the final destination, the passenger leaves the aircraft, goes through the gate and claims their baggage.

 ![](https://assets.omscs.io/notes/0002.png)